-Important factors upon which the efficacy of our products will be measured include long-term data on the number of patients that continue to experience AF following treatment with our products and the number of patients that have serious complications resulting from AF treatment using our products.
+Important factors upon which the efficacy of our products will be measured include long-term data on the number of patients that continue to experience AF or stroke following treatment with our products and the number of patients that have serious complications resulting from AF treatment or stroke reduction using our products.
 Our clinical trials may produce limited data regarding the efficacy of our products for the treatment of AF or may identify unexpected safety issues.
 We cannot provide any assurance that the data collected during our clinical trials will be compelling to the medical community because it may not be scientifically meaningful and may not demonstrate that procedures utilizing our products are an attractive option when compared against data from alternative procedures and products.
-In addition, the long-term effects of ablation system procedures are not known.
+In addition, the long-term effects of ablation system procedures and left atrial appendage exclusion are not known.
 Negative long-term data would affect the use of our products and harm our business and prospects.